Jason Madonis: Sutherland Sharks

 On 11 February 2022, it was announced Madonis joined the Sutherland Sharks after leaving Olympic sometime in August 2021.

 Sydney United 58

 On 23 December 2022, Madonis was announced to play for Sydney United ahead of the 2023 season.
-He made his United debut in a 3-1 loss against APIA Leichhardt, coming on as a substitute in the 83rd minute of the match.
+He made his United debut in a 3–1 loss against APIA Leichhardt, coming on as a substitute in the 83rd minute of the match.

 Personal life

-Madonis currently has a partner, Alexandra, for who he has been with for more than 4-and-a-half years and a dog called Romeo.
+Madonis currently has a partner, Alexandra, for who he has been with for more than 4 1/2 years and a dog called Romeo.
 He does private one on one coaching in the Sutherland Shire area.